docker/metadata-action/.github/CONTRIBUTING.md

 1. [Fork](https://github.com/crazy-max/ghaction-docker-meta/fork) and clone the repository
 2. Configure and install the dependencies: `yarn install`
-3. Make sure the tests pass on your machine: `yarn run test`
-4. Create a new branch: `git checkout -b my-branch-name`
+3. Create a new branch: `git checkout -b my-branch-name`
+4. Make your changes
-5. Make your change, add tests, and make sure the tests still pass
+5. Make sure the tests pass: `docker buildx bake test`
-6. Run pre-checkin: `yarn run pre-checkin`
+6. Format code and build javascript artifacts: `docker buildx bake pre-checkin`
+7. Validate all code has correctly formatted and built: `docker buildx bake validate`
-7. Push to your fork and [submit a pull request](https://github.com/crazy-max/ghaction-docker-meta/compare)
+8. Push to your fork and [submit a pull request](https://github.com/crazy-max/ghaction-docker-meta/compare)
-8. Pat your self on the back and wait for your pull request to be reviewed and merged.
+9. Pat your self on the back and wait for your pull request to be reviewed and merged.

 ## Container based developer flow